North Korea country profile

 1994 - Founding President Kim Il-sung dies, succeeded by his son Kim Jong-il.

-2002 - US names North Korea as part of an "axis of evil" in a stand-off between the West and North Korea which lasts for decades.
+2011 - Kim Jong-il dies and is succeeded by his son, Kim Jong-un.

+2017-18 - North Korea crisis: heightened tension between North Korea and US when North Korea conducts a series of missile and nuclear tests demonstrating its ability to launch ballistic missiles beyond its immediate region.

-2018 - Kim Jong-un becomes first North Korean leader to enter the South when he meets South Korean President Moon Jae-in for talks at the Panmunjom border crossing.
-They agree to end hostile actions and work towards reduce nuclear arms on the peninsula.
+2018-19 - Korean peace process: Kim Jong-un becomes first North Korean leader to enter the South when he meets South Korean President Moon Jae-in for talks, and then US President Donald Trump.

+2022 - North Korea conducts a successful ICBM test launch for the first time since the 2017 crisis.